 Not to worry, MessageMedia has drafted easy-to-use COVID-19 messaging templates that are ready-to-go for many different kinds of businesses (including education, healthcare, NFP etc) and circumstances.
 They are free to use through us or with whichever messaging provider you choose.

-By building your content early, you are also planning ahead for message personalisation.
+By building your content early, you are also planning ahead for message personalization.
 For example, do you want to refer to them more casually (by Anne) or more formally (like Ms Smith)?

 Consider length and links